Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: GP Policy Iteration Frameworks

 In this subsection, we present a unified GPPI framework for solving time-dependent MFG forward and inverse problems.
 Our approach leverages GP models to approximate the unknown functions in the MFG system, thereby yielding an explicit, tractable formulation at every iteration.
 In the forward problem, the objective is to compute the Nash equilibrium of the system, while in the inverse problem, the goal is to recover the underlying system parameters from partial, noisy observations.
 For ease of exposition, we focus on the following time-dependent MFG system on the $d$-dimensional torus $\mathbb{T}^d$:

-Here, $u$ denotes the value function, $m$ the agent distribution, $\nu$ the viscosity constant, $H$ the Hamiltonian, $V$ the spatial cost, $F$ the coupling function, $m_0$ the initial distribution, and $U_T$ the terminal cost.
+Here, $u$ denotes the value function, $m$ the agent distribution, $\nu$ the viscosity coefficient, $H$ the Hamiltonian, $V$ the \mathfix{cost field}, $F$ the coupling function, $m_0$ the initial distribution, and $U_T$ the terminal cost.
 In the forward problem, one solves for $(u, m)$ given the functions $H$, $V$, $F$, $m_0$, and $U_T$.
 On the other hand, our inverse problem aims to recover the true solution components $u^*$, $m^*$, and $V^*$ based on partial, noisy observations of $m^*$ and a subset of $V^*$.
-Specifically, we consider the following inverse problem. \begin{problem} Let \(V^*\) be a spatial cost function.
+Specifically, we consider the following inverse problem. \begin{problem} \mathfix{Let \(V^*\) be a cost field, and suppose} that the components \((H,\nu,F, m_0, U_T)\) are known.
 Assume that, for a given \(V^*\), the time-dependent MFG system \eqref{eq:MFG_Systemt} admits a unique classical solution \((u^*,m^*)\).
-In practice, we only have access to noisy, partial measurements of \(m^*\) and \(V^*\), and we aim to reconstruct the full configuration \((u^*,m^*,V^*)\).
+In practice, we only have access to noisy, partial measurements of \(m^*\) and \(V^*\), and we aim to compute a regularized reconstruction of the configuration \((u^*,m^*,V^*)\).

 Concretely, we assume: